mrempel/geohexviz/README.rst

 Further Documentation
 #####################

-The official documentation for GeoHexViz can be found at `this page <https://github.com/mrempel/geohexviz/blob/master/docs>`_.
+The official documentation for GeoHexViz can be found at `this page <https://github.com/mrempel/geohexviz/blob/master/docs>`_, in particular the `API documentation <https://github.com/mrempel/geohexviz/blob/master/docs/api_reference-v1.0.0.pdf>`_ for Python users.
-In particular, the API documentation for Python users can be found at `this page <https://github.com/mrempel/geohexviz/blob/master/docs/api_reference-v1.0.0.pdf>`_.
-The reference document published alongside this package can also be seen in the `docs directory <https://github.com/mrempel/geohexviz/blob/master/docs>`_.
+A Defence Research and Development Canada `reference document <https://cradpdf.drdc-rddc.gc.ca/PDFS/unc381/p814091_A1b.pdf>`_ has also been published alongside this package.

 Limitations
 ###########